 AHFA, as Alabama’s designated administrator of the LIHTC program, then allocates these credits by conducting a competitive application cycle that ensures credits are distributed throughout the state to areas with the greatest needs.
 AHFA implements allocation plans each year, which include selection criteria, an evaluation process, design quality standards, environmental requirements, and compliance monitoring procedures.

 Housing credits provide a federal income tax credit as an incentive to investors.
 Investors may receive a dollar-for-dollar credit against their federal income tax liability each year for 10 years.
 In exchange for receiving the credit, investors and/or owners must reserve a percentage of units for the area’s lower-income residents, based upon the area’s median income.
+In turn, owners generally make a 30-year commitment to ensure the units are decent, safe, and affordable for eligible tenants.

 The HOME Investment Partnerships Program (HOME) is a federally funded program established in 1990 as part of the Cranston-Gonzalez National Affordable housing Act (the “Act”).
 HOME provides funding to developers to construct new, affordable rental housing.